FLYERS-SABRES' SERIES HISTORY: Current and Miscellaneous:

 October 22, 2002 -- Martin Biron made 21 saves and Miroslav Satan scored a tie-breaking goal in the middle of the third period of Buffalo's 2-1 home win.
 Roman Cechmanek made 29 saves in the loss.

-January 7, 2003 -- The Flyers rallied from a 2-0 hole and won 3-2 at home on a Justin Williams goal in the final period.
-Jeremy Roenick tied the game 2-2 with 27 seconds to play in the middle period.
+January 7, 2003 -- Robert Esche made 21 saves and Justin Williams' (1-1-2) goal in the third period gave Philly a 3-2 home win.
+Ales Kotalik scored twice to give Buffalo a 2-0 lead.
+Jeremy Roenick (1-1-2) tied the game 2-2 with 27 seconds to play in the middle period.

 October 9, 2003 -- In the season opener, Jeff Hackett made 17 saves in his Flyers' debut for his 24th career shutout and Mark Recchi and Michal Handzus scored third period PPGs in a 2-0 win.
 Justin Williams has two assists.
 The Flyers gave up just one shot on a five-minute major to Keith Primeau, who was tossed for a boarding penalty.